 In addition, if we were to experience a disaster or other business continuity problem, such as a pandemic, other man-made or natural disaster or disruption involving electronic communications or other services used by us or third parties with whom we conduct business, our continued success will depend, in part, on the availability of our personnel and office facilities and the proper functioning of our computer, software, telecommunications, transaction processing and other related systems and operations, as well as those of third parties on whom we rely.
 In particular, we depend on our headquarters in New York City, where a large number of our personnel are located, for the continued operation of our business.
 As an example, a novel strain of coronavirus surfaced in Wuhan, China in December 2019, resulting in the extended shutdown of certain businesses in the region, and could, depending on future developments, adversely affect our operations.
-Although we have developed business continuity plans, a disaster or a disruption in the infrastructure that supports our businesses, a disruption involving electronic communications or other services used by us or third parties with whom we conduct business, or a disruption that directly affects our headquarters, could have a material adverse impact on our ability to continue to operate our business without interruption.
+Although we have developed business continuity plans, a disaster or a disruption in the infrastructure that supports our businesses, or a disruption that directly affects our headquarters, could have a material adverse impact on our ability to continue to operate our business without interruption.
 The incidence and severity of disasters or other business continuity problems are unpredictable, and our inability to timely and successfully recover could materially disrupt our businesses and cause material financial loss, regulatory actions, reputational harm or legal liability.